Saying “I do” to Workplace Peace By Wendi Dykes

-As Christian leaders we may be inclined to “turn the other cheek” or choose avoidance altogether in the name of brotherly/sisterly love.
+As Christian leaders, we may be inclined to “turn the other cheek” or choose avoidance altogether in the name of brotherly/sisterly love.
 But is this the best way to edify and minister to those in our care?
-Biblically speaking, addressing the critical behavior demonstrates love, reveals truth, and provides opportunity for personal and organizational growth.
+Biblically speaking, addressing critical behavior demonstrates love, reveals truth, and provides opportunities for personal and organizational growth.

 Micah 6:8 asks, “What does the Lord require of you?
-To act justly and to love mercy and to walk humbly with God.”
+To act justly, love mercy, and walk humbly with God.”

-And in Luke 17:3, we are directed to reproach a fellow brother or sister if they have committed an offense against us.
+In Luke 17:3, we are directed to accuse a fellow brother or sister if they have committed an offense against us.

-In a quest to confidently and lovingly address conflict in our work and ministry relationships, we will take a brief look at five steps toward P-E-A-C-E.
+In a quest to confidently and lovingly address conflict in our work and ministry relationships, we will briefly examine five steps toward P-E-A-C-E.

-As believers, we must not neglect the fact that we have a powerful tool in prayer.
+As believers, we must not neglect that we have a powerful tool in prayer.
 The Bible has left many examples for us to consider and follow.
-Nehemiah comes to mind, and the example he led through his dedicated and fervent prayers.
-Nehemiah’s commitment and steadfast approach to prayer provided wisdom and perseverance as he completed the task of building the wall, and orchestrated the people in his care (Nehemiah 1: 4-11, 2:4, 4:9, and 6:9).
+Nehemiah and the example he led through his dedicated and fervent prayers come to mind.
+Nehemiah’s commitment and steadfast approach to prayer provided wisdom and perseverance as he completed the wall and orchestrated the people in his care (Nehemiah 1: 4-11, 2:4, 4:9, and 6:9).

-Here we signal the need to have a conversation with the other.
-Oftentimes as leaders, we are guilty of mulling over difficult conversations in our head, and when we set forth to deliver the words, we are disappointed by the reaction of the other (whether that be a lack of response or a defensive tone).
-What we need to remember is that we’ve had time to think about the conversation and the other party may not have even known the discussion was coming, so wasn’t prepared to appropriately respond.
+Here, we signal the need to have a conversation with the other.
+As leaders, we are often guilty of mulling over difficult conversations in our heads.
+When we set forth to deliver the words, we are disappointed by the reaction of the other (whether that be a lack of response or a defensive tone).
+We need to remember that we’ve had time to think about the conversation, and the other party may not have even known the discussion was coming, so we weren’t prepared to respond appropriately.